prasanvb/nestjs/4-car-trader-app/README.md

 # NestJS-Car-Trader

+- Validation pipe option `whitelist:true` strips in-valid properties from the incoming body object for security

 ## RDBMS

 - Entity: An entity is a "thing" or "object" in the real world.
 An entity contains attributes, which describe that entity.
 So anything about which we store information is called an entity.